xpack/vscode-xpack-extension-ts/README.md

 The correct solution is to open all packages as workspace folders, either separately or via a `*.code-workspace` file.

-## IntelliSense available only after the first build
+## IntelliSense Available Only After the First Build

-In order to correctly parse the project, for managed projects, IntelliSense needs a file called `compile_commands.json`.
+In order to correctly parse the project, for managed projects, IntelliSense requires a file called `compile_commands.json`.
-One such file is expected in each build folder, and the system build generator (CMake/meson/etc) automatically creates these files when the project is prepared, like during the first build.
+One such file is expected in each build folder, and the system build generator (CMake/Meson/etc.) automatically creates these files when the project is prepared, such as during the first build.

-## Ignore the kits selection question
+## Ignore the Kits Selection Prompt

-Although not needed by the xPack extension, the CMake extension still insists on selecting a _kit_:
+Although not required by the xPack extension, the CMake extension still prompts for a _kit_:

 ![CMake kits](assets/docs-images/cmake-kits-unspecified.png)

-Select _Unspecified_, since kits are not used by the xPack extension.
+Select _Unspecified_, as kits are not used by the xPack extension.

-This issue is currently under consideration by the CMake Tools project and it is expected to be fixed in a future release.
+This issue is currently under consideration by the CMake Tools project and is expected to be resolved in a future release.

 ## Known Issues

-- none so far
+- None at present.

-## Project templates
+## Project Templates

-Creating new projects is automated by using project templates.
+Creating new projects is automated using project templates.

-### Create a Hello World project
+### Create a Hello World Project

-The **Quick Start a Hello World project** presented above creates a C++ project built with CMake.
+The **Quick Start a Hello World project** command described above creates a C++ project built with CMake.

-The full set of choices is available when executing the **xPack: Create a Hello World project**, which is an interactive applications requiring user input.
+The full set of options is available when executing the **xPack: Create a Hello World project** command, which is an interactive application requiring user input.

-The result is similar, but using different build tools or language (C vs C++).
+The result is similar, but may use different build tools or languages (C vs C++).

 When this command is invoked, VS Code instantiates the separate project template available from:

 - <https://github.com/xpack/hello-world-template-xpack/>

-### Create a Hello World QEMU semihosted project
+### Create a Hello World QEMU Semihosted Project

-In addition to native projects running on the host system, it is possible to create Arm Cortex-M, Arm Cortex-A (32/64-bit) and RISC-V (32/64-bit) bare metal projects running on QEMU.
+In addition to native projects running on the host system, it is possible to create Arm Cortex-M, Arm Cortex-A (32/64-bit), and RISC-V (32/64-bit) bare-metal projects running on QEMU.

 When this command is invoked, VS Code instantiates the separate project template available from: